 - Women with a history of postpartum thyroiditis are at increased risk of permanent hypothyroidism and should be screened annually thereafter.

-See separate Hyperthyroidism article for signs and symptoms.
+See the separate Hyperthyroidism article for signs and symptoms.
 However, in pregnancy the following warrant TFTs:

 - Heat intolerance.